Intrapartum and postpartum care | Medical Council of Canada

 Rationale

 Intrapartum and postpartum care includes the care of the mother and fetus during labour and the six-week period following birth.
-The care provided during this period has the potential to impact the mother’s physical and emotional health in both the short and longer term.
+The care provided during this period can impact the mother’s physical and emotional health in both the short and longer term.

 Key Objectives